-Fillings are the restorative dental materials that deal with cavities.
 Filling cavities with dental material is one of the oldest dental practices in existence.
-It’s believed that the first filling ever was done with beeswax in the Neolithic period thousands of years ago!
+It is believed that the first filling ever was done with beeswax in the Neolithic period thousands of years ago!

 Let’s talk about how much dental fillings have changed since then.